junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ If asthma gets worse inside the house, the person should go outside to a place where the air is cleanest.
 Remain calm and be gentle with the person.
 Reassure him.

 ♦ Give a lot of liquids.
 This loosens mucus and makes breathing easier.
-Breathing water vapor may also help (see p.
-168).
+Breathing water vapor may also help (see [page 168](#page-168)).

 If you have asthma do not smokesmoking damages your lungs even more